 Public schools may have holiday celebrations, but they cannot be religious celebrations.
-Only the non-religious aspects of a holiday may be celebrated by the school.
+Only the nonreligious aspects of a holiday may be celebrated by the school.
 One common example is that courts generally view things like Santa Claus and his reindeer as a nonreligious element of the Christmas holiday, while Jesus, the manger, and the three wise men would be considered religious aspects of that holiday.
-A school may provide factual information about the religious aspects of a holiday as part of a lesson, as mentioned in the curriculum section, but must not require or encourage teachers or students to participate in religious activities.
+A school may provide factual information about the religious aspects of a holiday as part of a lesson, as mentioned above in the curriculum section, but must not require or encourage teachers or students to participate in religious activities.

-Schools may close for religious holidays only if they have a nonreligious reason-that is to say, operational necessity-for doing so.
+Schools may close for religious holidays only if they use nonreligious criteria-such as expected attendance-to select the days when school is closed.
 Most commonly, schools will say that they close for major religious holidays like Christmas because so many teachers and students would stay home that they cannot effectively run classes.